johannesjo/generator-angular-auto-admin-loopback/README.md

         ```
         cd client
-        # create .yo-rc.json if not present
+        # create .yo-rc.json for the frontend if not present
         echo "{}" > .yo-rc.json
         yo moda my-admin
         ```
+ Choose `ui-router.js` and `angular-resource` from modules.
+Everything else is optional.

 4. Cancel gulp and drop in the aaal components